swiftlang/swift-evolution/proposals/0008-package-manager-testing.md

     swift build -t FooTestCase.test1

-swiftpm would forward arguments to the underlying testing framework and it would decide how to interpret them.
+SwiftPM would forward arguments to the underlying testing framework and it would decide how to interpret them.